What do campers do at camp?

 Yes—we do ask that you pack a lunch for your child each day, ideally in recyclable or reusable containers.
 Refrigeration is available for those who need it.
 Campers are welcome to bring an extra snack to eat during our morning discussion time.
 Every camper should bring a water bottle, as well!

 Children may be dropped off as early as 8:45am, and pick up is promptly at 3pm each day.
 Please DO NOT leave your child unattended on the property before 8:45; kindly wait until the camp staff is outside at the drop-off & pick-up area to the left of the Education & Training Room, near the outdoor riding ring.
 Adults must sign campers in-and-out each day.

 We do not offer before or after care for campers at this time.
 If your work schedule doesn’t allow you to accommodate camp, you will have to make arrangements for someone else to drop-off and pick-up your child.
 We are happy to help arrange a carpool for families interested in this option.

 Is transportation available?

 Each family is responsible for providing their own transportation for their child; however, we are happy to help coordinate carpool options.
 We will send out a later email to give parents the chance to “opt-in” to have their info printed on a carpool list.
 Only those families who wish to have their information on this list will be included.
-Another opportunity to meet other camp families is at our Parent’s Night on June 19th.
+Another opportunity to meet other camp families is at our Parent’s Night.
 If someone other than a parent or guardian will be transporting your child, we will need this information in writing for our records (on the Camper Profile).

 Is your facility “peanut-free”?